KARDS is easy to learn as it is related to conventional strategy and card games. The strategic depth of KARDS, however, is compelling.

 Some examples of triggered effects:

-KARDS features a wide range of effects, all of them are based on historical performance the actual units.
+KARDS features a wide range of effects, many of them which are based on historical performance the actual units.

 Always carefully read the card descriptions!